LydiaCodes22/Book-Library/readme.md

+// What should the .env file contain?
+How is the project setup?
+What scripts do I need to run?

 ## Introduction & Usage
 This is an API which manages requests to a database with reader and book data for a simple book Library.